 For the first time since 2004, a men’s 100m track final is run without Usain Bolt.
-American Noah Lyles could be in the mix for that one.
-Simone Biles will look to defend her Olympic title in the women’s vault final, while the final night of swimming competition provides another golden opportunity for reigning world champions Caeleb Dressel and Simone Manuel in the men’s and women’s 50m freestyle finals.
+American Trayvon Bromell could be in the mix for that one.
+Simone Biles will look to defend her Olympic title in the women’s vault final, while the final night of swimming competition provides golden opportunities for reigning world champions Caeleb Dressel and Simone Manuel in the men’s and women’s 50m freestyle finals.
 This action-packed day also includes the final round of the men’s golf tournament, the men’s singles final for tennis, and the first-ever BMX freestyle final.

 Gymnastics individual competition continues with the floor exercise.
-Defending gold medalist Simone Biles and 2017 world silver medalist Jade Carey are among the expected U.S. entrants.
-Track & field action features the women’s 100m hurdles, an event that the U.S. swept in 2016 and could do again in Tokyo.
+Defending gold medalist Simone Biles and 2017 world silver medalist Jade Carey will be among the U.S. entrants.
+Track & field action features the women’s 100m hurdles, an event that the U.S. swept in 2016 and could do again in Tokyo with Keni Harrison leading the way.
 Five-time world champion Adeline Gray is favored to reach the women's 76kg wrestling final and win her first Olympic gold.
 If the USWNT reaches the semifinal round, they would play on this day with a spot in the women’s soccer gold medal match on the line.

 The final night of gymnastics features the women’s balance beam final, an event in which Simone Biles earned bronze in 2016.
 The men’s 400m hurdles, expected to feature three of the top four runners on the world-record list, could arguably be the most exciting track & field event in Tokyo.
 The knockout stage in men’s basketball begins with quarterfinal games.

-A new gold medalist will be crowned in the men’s 200m sprint, and reigning world champion Noah Lyles is the current frontrunner.
-Another notable track event is the women’s 400m hurdles, which could feature a showdown between defending Olympic gold medalist Dalilah Muhammad and 21-year-old Sydney McLaughlin.
-Skateboarding competition resumes with the women’s park contest and is expected to include 13-year-old (in July) British phenom Sky Brown among the headliners.
+A new gold medalist will be crowned in the men’s 200m sprint, and reigning world champion Noah Lyles is among the frontrunners.
+Another notable track event is the women’s 400m hurdles, which should feature another exciting showdown between defending Olympic gold medalist Dalilah Muhammad and 22-year-old Sydney McLaughlin, who recently broke Muhammad's world record.
+Skateboarding competition resumes with the women’s park contest and includes 13-year-old (in July) British phenom Sky Brown among the headliners.

 The semifinal games for men’s basketball are contested, with the U.S. likely taking part, and skateboarding wraps up its Olympic debut with the men’s park competition.
+New world record holder Ryan Crouser joins Joe Kovacs and New Zealand's Tom Walsh in what could be a historic men's shot put final.
 In wrestling, the women's 57kg final could feature Helen Maroulis going for her second Olympic title.
 She made history in 2016 by defeating a Japanese legend to become the first U.S. woman to win wrestling gold.